 Right in town, the Oceanfront Campground is across the street from the water and offers full RV hook-ups.

-Link River Regional Park campsite on Alice Lake is about a 20-minute drive from town, and features waterfront and woods sites, outhouses, a playground, dock, and boat launch.
+Link River Municipal Campground campsite on Alice Lake is about a 20-minute drive from town, and features waterfront and woods sites, outhouses, a playground, dock, and boat launch.

 Marble River Provincial Park – Marble River Provincial Park is located on northern Vancouver Island, at the juncture of Rupert Inlet, Holberg Inlet, Quatsino Sound and Neroutsos Inlet.
 The park is located approximately 15 km north of Port Alice and 35 km southwest of Port Hardy.